-(18) This amendment was notably opposed by John Drayton.
-This amendment was ratified in response to the 1796 (+) election, which resulted in Thomas Jefferson taking a position in service to () his rival, John Adams.
+(21) This amendment was ratified in response to the 1796 election, which resulted in Thomas Jefferson taking a position in service to (+) his rival, John Adams.
+John Drayton notably opposed this amendment, instead advocating for the complete elimination of one () position.
 For the points, identify this constitutional amendment that was ratified in 1804 as a call for separate votes for the president and vice-president.